Mentor Research Institute

 • NCQA (National Commission on Quality Assurance): A non-profit organization dedicated to improving healthcare quality through the administration of evidence-based standards, measures, programs, and accreditation.
 NCQA's mission is to improve the quality of health care, focusing on ensuring that patients receive care that is safe, effective, patient-centered, timely, efficient, and equitable.

-• On-track and Off-Track are terms commonly used in healthcare quality control, project management, and performance monitoring to indicate the status of progress in relation to set objectives or goals.
+• On-track and Off-Track: Terms commonly used in healthcare quality control, project management, and performance monitoring to indicate the status of progress in relation to set objectives or goals.

 • On-track: Refers to individuals, processes, or outcomes that are meeting or exceeding the expected benchmarks or targets.
 In healthcare, a patient or provider is "on-track" when they are progressing as planned toward goals, such as improving health outcomes or reducing costs in a value-based care model.